salvatore-dimartino/LaTazza/templates/templates_EstimationTemplate.md

-[Requirements] lasts 2 days and is colored in Lavender/LightBlue [Design] lasts 1 days and starts 1 days after [Requirements]'s end and is colored in Lavender/LightBlue [Coding] lasts 6 days and starts 1 days after [Design]'s end and is colored in Lavender/LightBlue [Testing] lasts 3 days and starts 1 days after [Coding]'s end and is colored in Red [System Testing] lasts 1 days and starts 1 days after [Coding]'s end and is colored in Lavender/LightBlue [Project Management] lasts 1 days and starts 1 days after [System Testing]'s end and is colored in Lavender/LightBlue
+[Requirements] lasts 2 days and is colored in Lavender/LightBlue [Design] lasts 1 days and starts 1 days after [Requirements]'s end and is colored in Lavender/LightBlue [Coding] lasts 6 days and starts 1 days after [Design]'s end and is colored in Lavender/LightBlue [Testing] lasts 3 days and starts 3 days after [Design]'s end and is colored in Red [System Testing] lasts 1 days and starts 1 days after [Coding]'s end and is colored in Lavender/LightBlue [Project Management] lasts 1 days and starts 1 days after [System Testing]'s end and is colored in Lavender/LightBlue
 @endgantt